7 Romantic College Gardens in Oxford (That Are Open to the Public)

 The Vibe: Panoramic, poetic, and cinematic

 One of the few gardens offering sweeping views of Radcliffe Square and the Bodleian Library dome, Exeter College’s garden offers a uniquely romantic Oxford backdrop.
-Bonus points: It was used in filming the love story in The Theory of Everything.

 What Makes It Romantic: